sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

 1. Return to the frontend application in your browser.
 1. Start a new conversation.
 1. Try the below prompts.
-Provide more infomration if prompted.
+Provide more information if prompted.
     1. Who can help me here?
     1. Transfer $50 to my friend.
-    1. When prompted for account and email, enter, "Account is Acc001 and Email is Sandeep@contoso.com"
+    1. When prompted for account and email, enter, "Account is Acc001 and Email is sandeep@contoso.com"
     1. Looking for a Savings account with high interest rate.
     1. File a complaint about theft from my account.
     1. When prompted confirm its the same account or enter a new account (Acc001 to Acc009) and provide any details it asks for.